 How do you make a good infographic?
 Focus on the data and you’re halfway there.

-After successfully stumbling into this visual marketing thing with Lemon.ly, our team thought it was a great time to start a blog to share our thoughts and provide more background into the infographics we make and how they come to be.
+After successfully stumbling into this visual marketing thing with Lemonly, our team thought it was a great time to start a blog to share our thoughts and provide more background on the infographics we make and how they come to be.

-Lemon.ly reached three months old at the beginning of December, so we’re enjoying startup mode making mistakes and learning new things every single day.
+Lemonly reached three months old at the beginning of December, so we’re enjoying startup mode, making mistakes and learning new things every single day.
 But we also think we’ve done a few things right since launching at the beginning of September.
-Most of this success is attributed to a commitment to finding good data.
+We can attribute most of this success to a commitment to finding good data.

-When making an infographic or visualization if you have a compelling dataset, then you can make a successful graphic.
-The data doesn’t have to be complex, large, or even consist of numbers, but it needs to make comparisons, show patterns, or illuminate history.
-You want the data to jump off the paper like Jonah Hill sees baseball stats in Moneyball (this won’t be the last baseball reference from me)
+When you set out to make an infographic or visualization, if you have a compelling dataset, then you can make a successful graphic.
+The data doesn’t have to be complex, large, or even consist of numbers, but it does need to make comparisons, show patterns, or illuminate history.
+You want the data to jump off the paper like Jonah Hill sees baseball stats in Moneyball (don’t worry – this won’t be the last baseball reference from me).

 photo from poptower.com

-I often get asked how to make a good infographic, my answer is simple, it is the title of this blog post.
+I often get asked how to make a good infographic.
+My answer to that question is surprisingly simple: it is the title of this blog post.
 There is not a formula for great visualizations, but the first step is the data.
-So I thought this would be a fitting first step in the new Lemon.ly blog.
+So I thought this would be a fitting first step in the new Lemonly blog.